 - Do you have enough value for your visitors? – Consider what you’re offering.
 If your 10 percent off discount isn’t working, try offering a free consultation.
 People have to feel what you’re offering them equals what they are offering you.

-Testing each thing one at a time allows you to figure out where the problem lies.
+Testing each thing one at a time allows you to figure out where the problem lies and if you need a new dental website.

 3. Always think functionality